brikis98/yevgeniy-brikman-homepage/_posts/2007-10-31-search-for-perfect-pda-phone.md

 screen, the quality of the camera, on board storage (as long as there's an expansion slot) - but if I'm going to dump a bunch of money on a phone, I'm going to demand a lot.
-Of course, I also wouldn't object to some extras on top of this list, such as a low price, lots of RAM, fast CPU, reasonable size, etc :)
+Of course, I also wouldn't object to some extras on top of this list, such as a low price, lots of RAM, fast CPU, reasonable size, etc.
+:)

 So, in my usual fashion, I went online and researched and read about every PDA